PennockTech/textar/README.md

 A top-level MIME type of `signature` is hereby defined to exist in the context of textar files and indicates extra verification may be performed.

+FIXME TODO:
+> Should we have a feature which, for symlinks, expands a dictionary of
+> variables in the target, using a "standard" dictionary?
+Or allowing
+> env-vars?
+That would let an archive extraction auto-link for the current
+> platform without needing scripting.

 #### Validation of metadata